quay/enhancements/enhancements/redis-cache.md

 redis client from the application connects to a `Primary Endpoint` exposed by Elasticache and AWS manages the failover in case of a crash to another node so the client can be agnostic to upgrade/changes to redis.
-This works well for Quay as it gives us HA without the complexity of sharding
+This works well for Quay as it gives us HA without the complexity of sharding.

 ![](https://d2908q01vomqb2.cloudfront.net/887309d048beef83ad3eabf2a79a64a389ab1c9f/2021/03/10/Screen-Shot-2021-03-10-at-09.44.22.png)

 **NOTE** Other cloud providers (GCP, Azure) offer similar HA mode.
-At this point in time, GCP doesn't support the Cluster Mode for HA
+At this point in time, GCP doesn't support the Cluster Mode for HA.

 ### Standalone Redis High Availability (Sentinel)

 Standalone Redis doesn't support HA.
-Redis Sentinel is the solution which adds things like Monitoirng, HA & Failover on top of Redis.
+Redis Sentinel is the solution which adds things like Monitoring, HA & Failover on top of Redis.
 Sentinel is deployed on independent nodes outside of the redis cluster and keeps track of the master/slave nodes.
 When the master goes down Sentinel fails over to the slave node and promotes it to be new new master.
 The client application speaks to the sentinel node(s) to get the list of master and slave nodes